UConvertX

 Memorize Common Benchmarks: Knowing a few key reference points makes estimation much easier.
 14.5 psi equals 1 bar.
 29 psi equals approximately 2 bar.
 100 psi equals approximately 6.9 bar.
 145 psi equals approximately 10 bar.
 1,000 psi equals approximately 68.9 bar.
 These benchmarks let you quickly bracket any value and estimate the conversion.

 The Seven Percent Rule: The conversion factor 0.0689476 is very close to 7 percent.
 So converting psi to bar is roughly the same as taking 7 percent of the psi value.
 For 200 psi, 7 percent is 14, so the answer is approximately 14 bar.
-The exact value is 13.79 bar, which is close enough for quick estimates.
-This mental trick works well across a wide range of pressures.
+The calculator returns 13.78952 bar, which is close enough for quick estimates.

 PSI to Bar Reference Table